Anne Glass: Season 3

-Season four
+Season 4

-23 days later, Anne along with the 2nd Mass and Tom arrive back at Charleston, but before she can celebrate the group are attacked by Espheni ships and mechs, but when the Espheni attempt to ensnare the group with their obelisks, she is separated from Tom and Lexi, and is forced to flee with other surviving members of the 2nd Mass.
-Distraught at her situation she resolves to reunite with Lexi, and Tom and his sons.
+Twenty-three days later, Anne, along with the 2nd Mass and Tom, arrive back at Charleston, but before they can celebrate, the group are attacked by Espheni ships and mechs, but when the Espheni attempt to ensnare the group with their obelisks, she is separated from Tom and Lexi, and is forced to flee with other surviving members of the 2nd Mass.
+Distraught at her situation, she resolves to reunite with Lexi, Tom, and his sons.

 When Anne and the 2nd Mass survivors learn of what they believe to be a weapons shipment, they ambush the truck but are left shocked when they discover unharnessed children inside.
-Anne meanwhile shows a picture of Lexi to the children, but is left disappointed when none had seen or heard of her.
+Anne, meanwhile, shows a picture of Lexi to the children but is left disappointed when none have seen or heard of her.
 She then decides to follow the path she believed the truck to be headed in, believing it may offer some clue as to where Lexi is.

 While on the road, several 2nd Mass members express their concerns about Annes well being, but they are interrupted when a skitter attacks the group.
 When Anne disables the skitter, she questions the skitter and demands to know if it knows where Lexi is located, with Denis' help.
 When the skitter informs Anne about the Espheni plan to use the captured children as hybrids, she becomes enraged and kills it.
-Consumed by rage, Anne doesn't realize that as Deni is still connected to it, she had caused her a great deal of pain.
-Later that night, Anne apologizes to Deni, and is informed about the fear the skitter experienced when questioned about the hybrids, and what may be in the west.
-Anne assumes this to be Lexis location.
+Consumed by rage, Anne doesn't realize that as Deni is still connected to it, she has caused her a great deal of pain.
+Later that night, Anne apologizes to Deni and is informed about the fear the skitter experienced when questioned about the hybrids and what may be in the west.
+Anne assumes this to be Lexis' location.

-Anne then collapses through exhaustion and is unresponsive, when the 2nd Mass believe this to be as a result of Anne not taking proper care of herself during the journey, they stop and care for her.
-Anne meanwhile dreams that she is heavily pregnant on board an Espheni ship with Karen and an Overlord.
-But to Annes horror, she is linked with an Overlord who appears to be affecting her unborn child.
+Anne collapses from exhaustion and is unresponsive.
+When the 2nd Mass believe this to be a result of Anne not taking proper care of herself during the journey, they stop and care for her.
+Anne, meanwhile, dreams that she is heavily pregnant on board an Espheni ship with Karen and an Overlord.
+To Anne's horror, she is linked with an Overlord who appears to be affecting her unborn child.
 When Anne awakens the next day, she informs the 2nd Mass that they are close to Lexi, and when questioned, she replies that she had a dream.